Every animal slaughtered in the UK must be unconscious throughout the killing process. They must by law remain like this until death.

-In 2012 we revealed that meat from unstunned animals was being sold illegally throughout the UK food chain.
+In 2012 Scotland for Animals revealed that meat from unstunned animals was being sold illegally throughout the UK.

 Scotland for Animals opposes all slaughter.
 Until this ends we believe suffering should at the very least be reduced in any way possible.

 While we know that all slaughter is extremely traumatic for animals, unstunned slaughter has been proven to be substantially more so.

 Without stunning the animal's throat is cut and it is bled to death.
 It is conscious throughout this process.
 It can take up to 10 minutes for the animal to die.

 We want all meat products connected to unstunned slaughter banned in Scotland.
 In the meantime:

 - We ask the public to stop buying Halal and Kosher meat and animal products until full stunning is guaranteed

 - We ask that Halal and Kosher meats be clearly labelled so consumers know what they are buying.

 - Support Muslim and Jewish organisations and individuals who oppose unstunned slaughter